What does it mean to be mindful?

 To help ground us and keep us present, this technique uses the breath as an object of awareness.
 Feeling our breath as it flows in, around, and out of our body gives us a focal point and allows us to connect with our bodies.

 Try to set at least 5 minutes aside everyday, even during times when your anxiety may be at bay.
-It will help prepare you for more anxious or stressful moments in the future.
+It will help prepare you for when you encounter anxious or stressful moments in the future.
 When you happen to be in those more fight-or-flight moments, practice this exercise again.

 And remember, the more you practice the easier it will get each time.
 Just be easy on yourself and set aside any judgements or expectations going into it.
 Simply use it as a tool to relax and allow you to stay grounded in the present.

 Every time you practice it, you are actively supporting your own health and well-being in heart, mind, body, and spirit.
-It is all connected.
+It's all connected.

 Even when it doesn’t feel like it, YOU always have the power.
 Your anxiety doesn’t.